This Palatial New Hotel in Rajasthan Was Built for a Fictional Queen

 ~

-The AFAR take—a modern-day palace inspired by history
+The Afar take—a modern-day palace inspired by history

 Opened in July 2024, Raffles Jaipur makes a dramatic first impression, even in a city known for palatial retreats.
 A hand-cut marble inlay floor dominates the entire hotel, which is filled with scalloped archways, intricate moldings, handcrafted furniture, velvet banquettes, and generous amounts of gold.
 It feels right at home in the culture-rich capital of Rajasthan, famous for its ornate Mughal and Rajput palaces and forts.
-The second hotel from luxury brand Raffles (the first was Raffles Udaipur, which debuted in 2021), Raffles Jaipur is a new building, yet the 50-room retreat feels ingrained in local history.
+The second hotel in the region from luxury brand Raffles (the first was Raffles Udaipur, which debuted in 2021), Raffles Jaipur is a new building, yet the 50-room retreat feels ingrained in local history.
 Located in Jaipur’s town of Kukas, the hotel is styled after a zenana, or queen’s palace, and features latticed interior balconies and niches from which a queen might traditionally gaze upon happenings.

 A doorman in a Rajasthani turban greeted me as I stepped out of my vehicle at a gold-accented cotton Shikar tent, a tradition for traveling royals in the Mughal era.
 After a friendly security check, I was escorted past a sandstone–columned reflecting pool surrounded by orange trees and into a grand hotel lobby with a painted domed ceiling featuring celestial golden birds to signify good luck.